– High-Frequency Training produces a greater increase in anabolic hormones and increases protein synthesis to help you build muscle.

 High-Frequency Training Builds More Muscle

-The more often you stimulate a physiological response to muscular contractions, the more you create an anabolic response and boost protein synthesis, allowing you build more muscle.
+The more often you stimulate a physiological response to training, the more often you boost protein synthesis and anabolic hormone levels to build muscle.

 In a 2010 study titled Anabolic processes in human skeletal muscle: Restoring the identities of growth hormone and testosterone, it was found that repeated phases of net protein balance, which are a response to repeated bouts of resistance exercise and protein ingestion, underpins muscle hypertrophy.